Starlove1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to list all files in cur dir and pwd in lng frmt
+list all files of cur dir nd pwd lng frmt